-Our guidelines apply everywhere within the Future Tracks Online Community – they are our shared contract with you.
+Our guidelines apply everywhere within our online community – they are our shared contract with you.
 The community is moderated to help us build a constructive and positive culture together.
 We need your help to keep this place welcoming, useful and safe for all.

 - Be supportive.
 Encourage and support your fellow members.